The Many Adaptations of War of the Worlds

 However, the this miniseries takes a very different turn and changes the story from the novel quite drastically in the last episode.
 I felt it dropping the ball a bit when it came to the all important meaning and message of War of the Worlds.

 I have read some grumbling from parts of the internet that the mini series is too “woke”.
 If you feel this way, that’s ok, as it has some political and social commentary built into the narrative (same goes for HG Wells’ original work, by the way… which you should read before complaining).
 But then I advice you to stay away from the Fox/Canal+ version, as this takes the social commantary to a whole new level.

 So there it is.
 To me, there are certain elements you need to have in an adaptation of War of the Worlds.
 There should be an invasion, of course.
 This invasion needs to be overwhelming, sending humanity fleeing.
 There should be massive tripods, as the aliens, being almost unbeatable in military conflict, shouldn’t need to hide or take cover.
 And in the end, they should be overcome by Earth natural defenses, not humanity.

 The story of War of the World is a Darwinian morality play.
-The aliens are a reflection of ourselves and how we treat the creatures we share our planet with.
+The aliens are a reflection of ourselves and how we treat nature and the creatures we share our planet with.
 This was HG Wells intention, and an adaptation loosing sight of this has already failed in my view.